20 Things Real Dads Want for Father’s Day

 Yard Games for Family Fun

 “I’d like some type of yard game, like this corn hole set, the whole family can play together—especially since everyone will be spending more time than ever at home on their decks and in their yards.” —Jeff Bandurski, father of Katie Bandurski, Taste of Home Associate Editor

 Handy Home Tools

 “I’ve been eyeing this Ryobi trimmer for ages.
-I like that it’s cordless and attachment-capable.” —Kyle Faber, Director of SEO
+I like that it’s cordless and attachment-capable.” —Kyle Faber, former Director of SEO

 Raised Beds for the Backyard

 “My wife and I love growing veggies with our 5-year-old.
 We have a tiny backyard, and raised beds will help maximize space—and keep the plants away from hungry bunnies.” —Ian Cliffe, husband of Ellie Martin Cliffe, Taste of Home Executive Editor

 The Ultimate Boredom Buster